FujiFilm vs Sony Film Simulations | Stop Sacrificing Color

 These are Sony's Standard Colors set at Auto White Balance: White Priority

-They are not terrible, but they have a lot of magenta in them.
+They are not terrible, but they have a lot of magenta cast in them.
 The greens are too yellow, the reds are too pink and bright, the blues are a bit magenta too, and the magentas are too red.
 It’s not a very pleasing color combination.
 So how do we fix this without any hue or saturation tools in the camera?

 Sony Classic Chrome vs Fuji Classic Chrome Vectorscope Comparison

-Sony Classic Chrome Picture profile with AWB vs 3800K (no color filter)
+Sony Classic Chrome Picture Profile with AWB vs 3800K (no color filter)

 Sony Classic Chrome with 3800Kelvin - Color Filter A7

-Amber is a warm color that is between yellow and orange.
 When we add amber to the image, we make the image warmer and the reds more orange.
 This gives us more natural and earthy skin tones.
 The reds are still too pink, but the other colors are more balanced.

 Now let's see how Standard Sony Colors compare to the Sony Classic Chrome film simulation!